Skip to Main Content

 While consumers are concerned about the negative impact of artificial intelligence, from job loss (42 percent) to misinformation (53 percent), 27 percent of those who are familiar with and have used generative AI tools are excited about its ability to generate personalized product recommendations for them, according to a Publicis Sapient survey.

-It’s up to e-commerce leaders to perfect AI image generation technology to create ads that draw consumers in, rather than push them away.
-In 2024, the potential for increased conversion rates, basket sizes and consumer engagement online through AI advertisements will outweigh the risks of getting it wrong, as long as retailers have the right digital expertise and quality assurance practices in place.
+It’s up to e-commerce leaders to perfect their technology to draw consumers in, rather than push them away.
+In 2025, the potential for increased conversion rates, basket sizes and consumer engagement online through AI will outweigh the risks of getting it wrong, as long as retailers have the right digital expertise and quality assurance practices in place.

 7. Word of mouth, product reviews, influencers drive online shopping